Bingergie/managebac-overview/README.md

 <img width="1091" alt="Screenshot 2023-02-22 at 17 54 20 2" src="https://user-images.githubusercontent.com/61782112/220593480-61698b03-e4aa-4d23-8f86-fb9135666dbf.png">

-URL: write the url of your school's managebac site (e.g. "school.managebac.cn")
+URL: write the url of your school's managebac site (e.g. "ibwya.managebac.cn")

 for email and password, use your managebac email and password